antrromet/twitter-marketing-bot/README.md

 # twitter-marketing-bot
-Python scripts to market news to twitter followers
+These are some simple Python scripts to market news to twitter followers.

+Prerequisites